After reading this chapter, you should be able to:

-Suppose you’re sitting in class and the professor starts talking about the midterm essay she’s assigning.
-Or it’s near the end of the semester, you’re running low on funds, and you need to ask mom for a little extra to help see you through.
+Suppose you’re sitting in class and the professor starts talking about a midterm essay you have to write.
+Or it’s near the end of the semester, you’re running low on funds, and you need to ask Mom for a little extra to help see you through.
 Or you’ve graduated and your boss wants you to create an informational brochure for new employees to walk them through some common tasks on the job.
-In each of these cases, and so many others we encounter daily, you find yourself in a situation where you can put writing skills to work in communicating something meaningful.
-That situation has become so important to scholars of writing that we've invented several ways of thinking and talking about, one of the most common being as a triangle, like the one in the image below.
+In each of these cases, and so many others we encounter daily, you find yourself in what we call a "rhetorical situation" where you can put writing skills to work in communicating something meaningful.
+That situation has become so important to scholars of writing that we've invented several ways of thinking and talking about it.
+One of the most common ways configures the elements of this situation as a triangle, like the one in the image below.

 Good writers will assess these elements before they commit themselves to written or spoken words.
-If you’ll think back to your FYW course, you should have talked about something like this, even if you didn't use the same triangle metaphor.
-(If you took FYW here at BYU, you might remember using the acronym GRAPE to learn about these concepts.)
+If you think back to other writing courses you've taken, you may have talked about something like this, even if you didn't use the same triangle metaphor.
+(If you took first-year writing here at BYU, you might remember using the acronym GRAPE to learn about these concepts.)
 The triangle we use in this text implies that these elements are interconnected and inform each other.
 We'll take each one in turn in the sections that follow and consider how they're connected through some examples.

 If you look at our triangle, you'll note that purpose sits squarely in the middle, surrounded by writer, audience, and message.
 Why do you think we situated it in the center like this?
 My idea is that placing purpose in the center suggests its central role in crafting the message; purpose is at the heart of the decisions we make as writers.
 Lots of students assume that we study writing in order to change people’s minds, and that’s certainly one of our purposes in communicating with each other.
 But we might also want to inform an audience, or even get them to simply feel something–although even in these cases, there’s often an implied sense that we want to change our readers’ views or feelings about something.